Undivided Resources

 Ask all the questions

-When you’re in the hospital, you’re going to have a lot of questions — naturally.
+When you’re in a doctor's office or hospital, you’re going to have a lot of questions — naturally.
 Sometimes, it will be hard to process all the information being thrown at you.
 It’s okay to ask the same question twice (or 10 times!).
-While hospital staff and your team should be able to help clarify your questions, that may not always be the case.
+While medical staff and your team should be able to help clarify your questions, that may not always be the case.
 For Heather, the first hospital she and her family were in wasn't necessarily the most informative.
 She tells us that while certain professionals were easy to talk to, the majority were not.
 “I was on my own,” she says.
 “I ended up having to have a lot of heart-to-hearts with the team, saying, ‘Hey, we're all part of this team.
 We all care for this baby.
 Let's communicate.
 Let's work together.
 I have questions.
 I know I've asked this a million times, but I need to ask it one more time.’”

 Some of the best resources Heather found were in other parents.
 “I leaned on the community.
 I found support groups online for my daughter's syndrome, for her diagnosis, and I started trying to find families who had the same kind of experiences, long hospitalizations, and complex diagnoses that were similar to my daughter.
 Then I could pick their brains, and they could point me to other information.
 But asking questions is going to be the most important thing.
 No matter where you are, ask questions.
 Don't let yourself feel stupid.
 Don't say that there's a dumb question; all these questions are important.
 You need to be able to have the ability to ask questions.”